Geyser: General categorization

 There are two types of geysers: fountain geysers which erupt from pools of water, typically in a series of intense, even violent, bursts; and cone geysers which erupt from cones or mounds of siliceous sinter (including geyserite), usually in steady jets that last anywhere from a few seconds to several minutes.
 Old Faithful, perhaps the best-known geyser at Yellowstone National Park, is an example of a cone geyser.
-Grand Geyser, the tallest predictable geyser on earth, (although Geysir in Iceland is taller, it is not predictable), also at Yellowstone National Park, is an example of a fountain geyser.
+Grand Geyser, the tallest predictable geyser on Earth (although Geysir in Iceland is taller, it is not predictable), also at Yellowstone National Park, is an example of a fountain geyser.

 There are many volcanic areas in the world that have hot springs, mud pots and fumaroles, but very few have erupting geysers.
-The main reason for their rarity is because multiple intense transient forces must occur simultaneously for a geyser to exist.
+The main reason for their rarity is that multiple intense transient forces must occur simultaneously for a geyser to exist.
 For example, even when other necessary conditions exist, if the rock structure is loose, eruptions will erode the channels and rapidly destroy any nascent geysers.

-As a result, most geysers form in places where there is volcanic rhyolite rock which dissolves in hot water and forms mineral deposits called siliceous sinter, or geyserite, along the inside of the plumbing systems which are very slender.
-Over time, these deposits strengthen the channel walls by cementing the rock together tightly, thus enabling the geyser to persist.

-Geysers are fragile phenomena and if conditions change, they may go dormant or extinct.
-Many have been destroyed simply by people throwing debris into them while others have ceased to erupt due to dewatering by geothermal power plants.
+Geysers are fragile, and if conditions change, they may go dormant or extinct.
+Many have been destroyed simply by people throwing debris into them, while others have ceased to erupt due to dewatering by geothermal power plants.
 However, the Geysir in Iceland has had periods of activity and dormancy.
 During its long dormant periods, eruptions were sometimes artificially induced—often on special occasions—by the addition of surfactant soaps to the water.

 Biology

-The specific colours of geysers derive from the fact that despite the apparently harsh conditions, life is often found in them (and also in other hot habitats) in the form of thermophilic prokaryotes.
+Some geysers have specific colours because, despite the harsh conditions, life is often found in them (and also in other hot habitats) in the form of thermophilic prokaryotes.
 No known eukaryote can survive over 60 °C.

 In the 1960s, when the research of the biology of geysers first appeared, scientists were generally convinced that no life can survive above around 73 °C—the upper limit for the survival of cyanobacteria, as the structure of key cellular proteins and deoxyribonucleic acid (DNA) would be destroyed.
 The optimal temperature for thermophilic bacteria was placed even lower, around 55 °C.

-However, the observations proved that it is actually possible for life to exist at high temperatures and that some bacteria even prefer temperatures higher than the boiling point of water.
+However, the observations proved that they can exist at high temperatures and that some bacteria even prefer temperatures higher than the boiling point of water.
 Dozens of such bacteria are known.